Fauna of Asia

-All of the animals living in Asia and its surrounding seas and islands are considered the fauna of Asia.
-Since there is no natural biogeographic boundary in the west between Europe and Asia.
-The term "fauna of Asia" is somewhat elusive.
+The animals living in Asia and its surrounding seas and islands are considered the fauna of Asia.
+Since there is no natural biogeographic boundary in the west between Europe and Asia, the term "fauna of Asia" is somewhat elusive but it is a geographical name given.
 Temperate Asia is the eastern part of the Palearctic realm (which in turn is part of the Holarctic), and its south-eastern part belongs to the Indomalayan realm (previously called the Oriental region).
 Asia shows a notable diversity of habitats, with significant variations in rainfall, altitude, topography, temperature and geological history, which is reflected in its richness and diversity of animal life.

 Origins of Asian wildlife

 The formation of the Asian fauna began in the Mesozoic with the splitting of Laurasian supercontinent.
 Asia blends elements from both ancient supercontinents of Laurasia and Gondwana.
-Gondwanian elements were introduced from Africa and by India, which detached from Gondwana approximately 90 MYA, carrying its Gondwana-derived flora and fauna northward.
+Gondwanian elements were introduced from Africa and by India, which detached from the Gondwana land which is approximately 90 MYA, carrying its Gondwana-derived flora and fauna northward.
 Glaciation during the most recent ice age and the immigration of man affected the distribution of Asian fauna (see also Sahara pump theory).

-Eurasia and North America were many times connected by the Bering land bridge, and have very similar mammal and bird faunas, with many Eurasian species having moved into North America, and fewer North American species having moved into Eurasia (many zoologists consider the Palearctic and Nearctic to be a single Holarctic realm).
+Eurasia and North America were many times are connected by the Bering land bridge, and have very similar mammal and bird faunas, with many Eurasian species having moved into North America, and fewer things North American species having moved into Eurasia (many zoologists consider the Palearctic and Nearctic to be a single Holarctic realm).